VictoriaChoy/victoriachoy.github.io/README.md

 Meaning:

-- affirming that students have different learning needs, strengths, styles, interests and preferences
+- Affirming that students have different learning needs, strengths, styles, interests and preferences

 - Affirming the importance and value of all students’ work